 This web page will be updated as new information or guidelines are provided by public health officials.

-On Thursday, April 2nd, Governor Reynolds announced that she is recommending that Iowa school districts close through April 30, 2020 to mitigate the spread of COVID-19.
+On Thursday, April 2nd, Governor Reynolds announced that she is recommending that Iowa school districts close through the remainder of the 2019-2020 school year to mitigate the spread of COVID-19.
 This recommendation comes from guidance from the Iowa Department of Public Health and based on CDC guidelines.
-The Ballard Community School District will be closed through April 30, 2020.
+The Ballard Community School District will be closed through May 29, 2020.
 We will provide updates as they are available to us regarding school closure and other pertinent information.

 Q: What are general prevention measures for COVID-19?